dev-sec/ansible-collection-hardening/README.md

 ## Looking for the old ansible-os-hardening role?

-The old role is now part of the hardening-collection.
-You can find the old role in the branch `os-hardening-role`.
+This role is now part of the hardening-collection.
+You can find the old role in the branch `legacy`.

 ## Description